 There will be some people who can’t make it to the event but would like to contribute, so set up an online fundraising site to capture those missed donations!

-4. Back to School Carnival
+10. Back to School Carnival

 Autumn is a perfect time to be outside, which is why planning a back to school carnival is one of the top fall fundraising ideas your nonprofit or charity should consider.
 Organize age-appropriate carnival games, rent a bouncy house and have your most artistic staff member or volunteer paint faces.
 You might even want to consider working with a few local restaurants to cater food for the event.

 Pies and autumn go together like peanut butter and jelly, which makes this idea one of the sweetest fall fundraising ideas out there.